 Regular maintenance can prevent the risk of your AC overheating.
 As long as you take care of your appliance well, your AC is unlikely to overheat and ignite a fire.

 Flammable Materials Nearby

-Always remember to keep your AC unit a safe distance from any flammable things in your house.
-Although it wouldn’t directly cause a fire, the presence of flammable materials near the unit will instantly make the situation worse when a fire occurs.
+Remember to keep your AC unit a safe distance from any flammable things in your house.
+Although it wouldn’t directly cause a fire, flammable materials near the unit will instantly worsen the situation when a fire occurs.
 Experts recommend putting your AC at least three feet away from flammable goods.

-Air conditioners are not easily flammable if they are in good shape.
-As long as you keep doing your regular maintenance, your appliance should be safe.
-Treating every problem immediately will also help prevent bigger issues.
-This not only will keep your house safe but also increase the appliance’s performance and efficiency, as well as possibly prolong its lifespan.
+Air conditioners are not readily flammable if they are in good shape.
+As long as you keep doing regular maintenance, your appliance should be safe.
+Treating every problem immediately will also help prevent more significant issues.
+This will keep your house safe and increase the appliance’s performance and efficiency, as well as possibly prolong its lifespan.